sudo-kraken/seerr/gen-docs/README.md

-# Jellyseerr Documentation
+# Seerr Documentation

-Jellyseerr docs is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+Seerr docs is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

-Jellyseerr docs will be available at [docs.jellyseerr.dev](https://docs.jellyseerr.dev).
+Seerr docs will be available at [docs.jellyseerr.dev](https://docs.jellyseerr.dev).

 ### Installation